 Ouimet being carried back to the clubhouse a champion.

 Ouimet’s win was covered extensively in the press, and golf instantly became more popular with the American public.
 Cities began establishing more public courses and the game saw the number of golfers triple in the coming decade.
 Remarkably, Ouimet never went professional.
-He never again won the U.S. Open, but did claim a further 5 Massachusetts Amateur wins, 2 U.S. Amateur wins, and played on 8 Walker Cup teams.
+He never again won the U.S. Open, but did claim a further 5 Massachusetts Amateurs, 2 U.S. Amateurs, and played in 8 Walker Cups.
 He would later marry and raise a family and remain in the sporting goods business.
 Eventually he would start the Francis Ouimet Scholarship Fund for Massachusetts caddies.
 Ouimet passed away in 1967 at the age of 72.
 During his funeral one of the pallbearers was his former child caddie Eddie Lowery, who remained close to Ouimet the rest of his life.
 Lowery would become a leading amateur golfer in his own right following the 1913 U.S. Open.
 He would win the 1927 Massachusetts Amateur before focusing on his business career, eventually becoming a millionaire through work in advertising and car dealerships in California.
 He became known for supporting amateur golf in his new hometown of San Francisco before passing away in 1984.
 His estate has since funded a Ouimet Scholarship in his name.